Select, Extract and Generate: Neural Keyphrase Generation with Layer-wise Coverage Attention: Results

-In this section, we present the experimental results of the baseline methods and our model on present keyphrase extraction and absent keyphrase generation.
-The results are presented in Table \ref{result:main} for the scientific domain and Table \ref{result:main_web} for the web domain.
+We compare our proposed model SEG-Net with the baselines on the scientific and web domain datasets.
+We present the experiment results in Table \ref{result:main} and \ref{result:main_web}.

-\textbf{Present phrase prediction.} From the present keyphrase prediction results, it is evident that SEG-Net outperforms all the baseline methods by a significant margin ($p < 0.05$, $t$-test) on all the experimental datasets.
-Unlike the baseline methods, SEG-Net extracts the present keyphrases from the salient sentences, that contributes most to the performance improvement.
-We observe that SEG-Net performs substantially better than the baselines for the NUS and SemEval datasets.
-This significant improvement is driven by the higher number of keyphrases for target documents in those two datasets (see Table \ref{table:statitics}).
-We anticipate that SEG-Net is capable of predicting more present keyphrases because it extracts them, in comparison to the baseline methods that generate all the keyphrases.
+\paragraph{Present keyphrase prediction} From the results, it is evident that SEG-Net outperforms all the baseline methods by a significant margin ($p < 0.05$, $t$-test) in 3 out of 5 scientific datasets and both web domain datasets.
+Unlike the baseline methods, SEG-Net extracts the present keyphrases from the salient sentences, contributing most to the performance improvement.
+In the Krapivin dataset, the performance is on par, while in the Inspec dataset, SEG-Net performs worst in terms of F1@5.
+The perofrmance drop is explainable as Inspect dataset consists of shorter documents (see the average lengths in Table \ref{table:statitics}).
+In NUS and SemEval datasets, the performance improvements are noteworthy; 5.6 and 4.2 F1@M points over the second-best method.
+The number of ground truth keyphrases in those two datasets are higher than other scientific datasets, and extracting present keyphrases boosts the performance (more discussion in \cref{sec:ablation}).
+SEG-Net significantly improves the web domain datasets (3.1 F1@5 points in KPTimes and 5.0 F1@5 points in In-house datasets) over the best baseline methods, catSeqTG, and Transformer, respectively.